 As a parent/guardian, you may be wondering how you can support your child who may be off track or have incomplete grades on the Summit Learning Platform.
 Parents are most successful when they work with their student on a weekly basis by checking in with them and going through a check-in process to establish their academic status, set goals, and agree on an action plan to make progress.

 If your child is off track in passing Content Assessments for a course:

-- Ask your child to show you how and where they take notes to prepare for their content assessments.
-Students should work on note-taking and practice for content assessments for at least 2 hours per day outside of school.
+- Ask your child to show you how and where they take notes to prepare for their Content Assessments.
+Students should work on note-taking and practice for Content Assessments outside of school.

-- Check if there are any content assessments your child has attempted but not passed in the This Year section on the platform.
-If your student is attempting content assessments, but not passing them, encourage them to reach out to their teacher for additional support.
+- Check if there are any Content Assessments your child has attempted but not passed in the Year section on the platform.
+If your student is attempting Content Assessments, but not passing them, encourage them to strategy shift and reflect on what study techniques work well for them.
+They may want to reach out to their teacher for additional support.

-- Ask your child to show you the project on the platform.
-Teachers typically mark which parts of the project have been completed, so you should be able to get a better idea of the progress your student is making on the project.
+- Ask your child to show you the Project on the platform.
+Teachers typically mark which Checkpoints of the Project have been completed, so you should be able to get a better idea of the progress your student is making on the Project.

 - Encourage your child to reach out to their teacher and set up a check-in meeting during office hours.